 But the film isn’t always so serious.
 In fact, it’s quite funny.
 It mostly finds the comedy in all of this otherwise deep subject matter, with most of the humor coming from Marc’s natural wit–as he, himself narrates a big chunk of it.
 After all, Summers was a stand up comedian early on in his career.
 The documentary actually takes his lead, fitting right into his style.

 It’s funny because you never felt before like you didn’t already know the man.
 He’s naturally such an open and real guy, you feel like you’ve always known him.
 You almost forget he’s a celebrity.
 But with this, his vulnerabilities come through even more–making him more real, if even possible.

 And it’s all so beautifully candid that you barely even feel like it’s covering much ground.
 But sure enough, you walk out of the theater with a much more rounded out view of a person you’ve always loved anyway.
 When you leave, you feel like you may know almost as much as the filmmakers at this point.
 It’s truly an accomplishment.

-The film is written and directed by Mathew Klickstein–a perfect choice.
+On Your Marc is written and directed by Mathew Klickstein–a perfect choice.
 Years ago merely a passionate fan of ’90s Nickelodeon, he’s now the acclaimed author of Slimed!
 An Oral History of Nickelodeon’s Golden Age–since then, becoming good friends with Summers because of it.
 A genius?
 Perhaps.
 I just wish I thought of it first.